-Rabies is a viral disease that attacks the central nervous system of warm-blooded animals, including humans.
-Once symptoms appear, rabies is almost always fatal.
-In Canada, the animals that most often transmit rabies are bats, foxes, skunks and raccoons.
+Rabies is a viral disease that attacks the central nervous system of mammals, including humans.
+Once clinical signs appear, rabies is almost always fatal in animals and people.
+In Canada, the animals that most often transmit rabies are bats, skunks and foxes.

 - Fact Sheet

 - Rabies Cases in Canada

 - Reference Material